 Here are a few more key differences between the two programs:

-While many people don't distinguish between SSI (Supplemental Security Income) and SSDI (Social Security Disability Insurance), they are two completely different governmental programs.
-While both programs are overseen and managed by the Social Security Administration, and medical eligibility is determined in the same manner for both programs, there are distinct differences between the two.
+While many people don't distinguish between SSDI and SSI, they are two completely different governmental programs.
+Both programs are overseen and managed by the Social Security Administration (SSA), and the SSA determines medical eligibility for disability the same way for both programs, but there are distinct differences between the two programs.

-Disabled people who are eligible under the income requirements for SSI are also able to receive Medicaid in the state they reside in.
-Most people who qualify for SSI will also qualify for food stamps, and the amount an eligible person will receive is dependent on where they live and the amount of regular, monthly income they have.
-SSI benefits will begin on the first of the month when you first submit your application.
+What other benefits are available?
+Disabled people who are eligible under the income requirements for SSI are also able to receive Medicaid in the state they live in.
+Most people who qualify for SSI also qualify for food stamps.
+SSI is paid out of general funds of the U.S. Treasury, much like other safety net programs.

 Learn more about the SSI program and SSI benefits.

 SSDI is a federal insurance program that gives cash benefits to disabled workers.
 SSDI recipients are considered "insured" because they've worked for quite a few years and have made contributions to the Social Security trust fund in the form of FICA Social Security taxes (or SECA self-employment taxes).
 SSDI benefits are closely tied to Social Security retirement benefits; SSDI is essentially a form of early retirement for those who become disabled before age 65 (and the monthly benefit is the same).

 Technical requirements for SSDI.
 SSDI candidates must be younger than 65 and have earned a certain number of "work credits."
 (To learn more, see our article on SSDI and work credits.)